Curriculum and Activity Guides

 • Go over additional online resources provided by MDIFW and Project Wild

-Project Wild and Aquatic Wild are only available through workshops but Flying Wild and Growing Up Wild you can buy online often at a slightly higher cost than a workshop book price.
-Often the price of a single book online is more expensive or about the same as attending a training workshop.
+Project Wild and Aquatic Wild are only available through workshops.
 At a workshop you typically get the book the same day, extra materials, and hands-on training with a certified facilitator.
 At the completion of the workshop you will also get a certificate that can be used toward your professional development credits.

 Who teaches training workshops and who can attend?

 Wild workshops are conducted on a statewide basis by trained facilitators.
-Workshops may be scheduled year-round at a variety of locations.
+Workshops may be scheduled year-round at a variety of locations, such as at nature centers, museums, and libraries.

-Teachers, scout leaders, educators, non-formal educators, college students, camp leaders, child care providers, parents, after school providers and more are all encouraged to attend or schedule a workshop.
+Teachers, scout leaders, educators, non-formal educators, college students, camp leaders, child care providers, parents, after school providers, homeschoolers, and more are all encouraged to attend a workshop.

-Wild workshops are designed so educators can become familiar with the activities and their multidisciplinary uses.
-Each workshop does have a fee for materials and books of around $25-$50 per participant, longer, more complex workshops may have higher fees.
-Please let us know if the fee is an obstacle for you or your group.
+Wild workshops are either a half day or full day (9-4) depending on topic and are designed so educators can become familiar with the activities and their multidisciplinary uses.
+Each workshop usually has a fee for materials and books of around $25-$50 per participant, prices may vary depending on funding and provided resources.